Tell us about your symptom and treatment experience. Take our survey here.

 How do inhibitory transmitters work?

-Neurons have a membrane, or cover, with many pathways that block or allow charged particles, or ions, to pass through.
+Neurons are connected by wire-like structures called axons which allow neurons to communicate with each other.
+These axons have membranes, or covers, with many pathways that block or allow chemicals to pass through.
 These pathways are called channels.
-The flow of charged particles through these channels creates the electrical activity of nerve cells.
-Many of these nerve cell channels also open and close based on the electrical activity of the nerve.
-This important role means these channels help control the firing (excitation) and slowing (inhibition) of nerve signals in the brain.1,2
+Nerve cell channels are meant to open and close based on the electrical activity they normally receive.
+This important role means the channels control the firing (excitation) and slowing (inhibition) of brain signals.1,2

 Examples